Global Girl Boss: Xenia Zhang of Green Pepper and Red Pepper Food and Travel TV Show

 The Internet 10 years ago was so different, Xenia explained—not like today.
 Everything was traditional, so to do a professional TV show and be a presenter, she needed a course.
 She wanted to work for MTV initially or something similar and did a competition for Channel V, making it to the top 6, but only the top 1 and 2 were accepted, with the top person being contracted.
 Still, Xenia thought that she could be a music TV show presenter.

 Little did she know that everything was about to change.

 So it was in a taxi about a decade ago that this global girl boss had a life-changing epiphany.
 Around 2007, the first 4000 JingJiang taxis were equipped with small TV screens that only played advertisements.
 It was a new technology for China back then, and Xenia had never seen it before—in China or anywhere else.
 She realized there were only commercials on the taxi TVs and no content.
 She called them and said: “What if I had a food show I could put on your TVs?”
 And they said: “Sure, send us a sample and we’ll see.”

-Xenia put a sample together with some professional camera people and had help from her best friend Lulu.
+Xenia put a sample together with some professional camera people and had help from her best friend, Lulu.
 Lulu’s family, at that time, had an awesome spicy restaurant in Shanghai, where Xenia filmed her first show ever.
 It was many firsts, as it was also the first restaurant (but not the last!) that she filmed in.
-Using all the money she had in her pocket (RMB 4000!), this girl boss then sent it to the TV company (which was an outdoor media company).
+Using all the money she had in her pocket (only RMB 4000!), Xenia then sent it to the TV company (which was an outdoor media company).
 They liked it a lot and aired her new food show on all their taxi TVs!

 Initially, the show played on 4000 taxis in Shanghai, Shanghai being the first city that had this type of media inside their taxis.
 Years later, Beijing, Hangzhou, Qingdao, Shenzhen, Guangzhou, and Hong Kong all had screens inside of their taxis.